What is Occupational Therapy for Adults?

 In this post, we are going to walk you through occupational therapy for adults.

-Our overarching hope is to make a real difference in your day to day life.
+Our overarching hope is to make a real difference in your day-to-day life.

 To get you oriented to our profession, we’ll cover: